microsoft/fluentui/packages/react-text/MIGRATION.md

 ## Property mapping

-Below you'll find a table with the relations between the properties of Fabric/Northstar and the converged version of Text to make it clear for you which property to use with the new version.
+Below you'll find a table with the relations between the properties of Fabric/Northstar and the converged version of Text to make it clear for you which properties require changes or are deprecated with the new version.

 > ⚠️ Note - Properties not in this table are considered deprecated.
-> You can find the full migration guide below.
+> You can find how to migrate them below.

 | v8 (Fabric) | v0 (Northstar) | v9 (Fluent UI) | Good to go? |
 | ----------- | -------------- | -------------- | ----------- |